equitymarkets/100-days-of-code/r1-log.md

 ###R1D44

 Today's Progress**: Today I moved on learning the Seaborn library with the jointplot.
+I looked at an available example using variables defined within the actual program but I decided to work further with the 'flights' example dataset, because now I am really starting to grasp how to manipulate this data-a couple days ago I had no idea.
+I learned about bivariate data, some numpy functions, and the sns.jointplot() with many of the different alternatives (seems that there are many).

 Thoughts: While I don't know if data visualization will be my main focus of Python in the future, it is important to know, and I will be glad to have spent 20+ days on the subject material.
+As for today, I am putting a star beside the jointplot in my notes because it is something that I definitely want to explore further.

 Link to work**: [https://github.com/equitymarkets/100-days-of-code/blob/equitymarkets-patch-1/44_SeabornJointPlot.py]